 It’s been over six months since we bought our home here in Hawaii, but it’s taken me that long to get things situated.
 I don’t know if its because I own these walls or what, but I was so hesitant to do any firm decorating (nails, shelves, etc) without being 100% in love with the design first.
 I know – weird.
 But, after our feature on Apartment Therapy, I wanted to sort of give a look “inside” the photos, if that makes sense!
-So today, I’m tackling 3 easy ways we updated our bathroom.
+So today, I’m tackling 3 easy ways we gave our bathroom a facelift.
+All of them are relatively quick, easy and painless and take a boring bathroom into something that is your own.
+So – here are 3 easy ways to update your bathroom!

 When we bought our house, the guest bathroom was dismal at best.
 It lacked character and it was almost as if the previous owners had just plopped a toilet down and cemented it where it landed.
 Truly!
 There isn’t equidistance between the vanity and the tub, which drives me INSANE, so standard above-the-toilet shelving or those hutch type set-ups were immediately out of the question.
 With a few simple changes, we gave the tiny bathroom a whole new look and feel – one that I love much more!
 Is it weird to say you love a bathroom?
 Ha!
 Anyway, let’s talk about what we did.